 Goodwill and other intangible assets, net of accumulated amortization: The Company has recorded goodwill in connection with the acquisitions of businesses.
 Goodwill is not amortized, but instead is tested for impairment on an annual basis and between annual tests if an event occurs or circumstances change in a way to indicate that there has been a potential decline in the fair value of a reporting unit.
 Impairment is determined by comparing the estimated fair value of a reporting unit to its carrying amount, including goodwill.
 During fiscal 2012, the Company adopted guidance that allows it the option to perform a qualitative assessment to determine if it is more-likely-than-not that the fair value of the reporting unit has declined below carrying value.
 This assessment considers various financial, macroeconomic, industry, and reporting unit specific qualitative factors.
+The Company's business is largely homogeneous and, as a result, goodwill is associated with one reporting unit.
 The Company performs its annual impairment testing in its fiscal fourth quarter.
 Based on the results of the Company's reviews, no impairment loss was recognized in the results of operations for fiscal years 2013, 2012, or 2011.
 Subsequent to the latest review, there have been no events or circumstances that indicate any potential impairment of the Company's goodwill balance.

 Intangible assets are comprised primarily of client list acquisitions and are reported net of accumulated amortization on the Consolidated Balance Sheets.
 Intangible assets are amortized over periods generally ranging from five to twelve years.
-Client lists use the accelerated method, while other intangible assets use the straightline method of amortization.
+Client lists use the accelerated method, while other intangible assets use the straight-line method of amortization.
 The Company tests intangible assets for potential impairment when events or changes in circumstances indicate that the carrying value of such assets may not be recoverable.